Dartmouth-Libraries/the-fibery-library/README.md

 pip install -r requirements.txt
 ```

-2. Run the notebook `notebooks/library-collection.ipynb`
-3. Find the output in `out/`.
+2. Explore the Fibery Library's projects in the subdirectories!

 ## Licensing